a tv and vhs tapes

 Jump to:

-The Last Movies on VHS: A Nostalgic Journey
+The last VHS movie: A Nostalgic Journey

 The last Hollywood movie to be released in VHS format was “A History of Violence.”
-This movie came out on VHS in 2006 and in addition to being the last movie released in the nostalgic format, it also got decent reviews.
+This movie came out on VHS in 2006 and in addition to being the last movie released in the nostalgic format; it also got decent reviews.

 “A History of Violence” was directed by David Cronenberg and starred Viggo Mortensen and Ed Harris.
 The action thriller story was adapted from a graphic novel and is about a diner owner who becomes a hero by stopping an attempted robbery, but then must protect himself and his family from a renowned gangster.